Chapter 10 Defects liability period

 Damages claims must be brought within the statutory limitation period for bringing a claim, which vary from state to state.
 All states and territories other than Queensland and Western Australia have long (10-year) statutory limitation periods for ‘building actions’.
 There has been some debate as to whether this extended limitation period applies only to actions in negligence, or whether it also applies to breach of contract actions.
 The limitation period may also vary depending on whether the construction contract is a deed or an agreement.

 Generally, the limitation period runs from when the breach of contract occurred, that is, when the defective work was performed and not the time the actual loss is suffered.
 Further, it has been suggested that for defective work the limitation period will run from the date of practical completion as this is when the breach of contract occurs.
+In some jurisdictions, such as New South Wales and Victoria, there is a 10-year limitation periods for ‘building actions’ which commences on the date.

 Consideration should also be given to whether an action may be available against a builder, engineer or architect that has acted negligently.
 The limitation period for such actions may extend further than breach of contract claims, depending on the circumstances.